- Project. A “bucket” for your time.

 Filters contain exactly the activities matched by their rule, and they can overlap.

 You can think of them as a kind of "saved search".

-Note that filters are entirely rule-based (you can't manually assign individual activities to them), and thus only contain app activities (not tasks).
+Note that filters are entirely rule-based (you can't manually assign individual activities to them), and thus only contain app usage (not time entries).